PhilChodrow/intro-networks-archive/docs/01-syllabus.md

 The purpose of this policy is to keep you moving at a good speed and to save the TA from large piles of submissions and resubmissions at the end of the quarter.

+#### The Resubmission Process {.unnumbered}

+So you got back your first assignment, and you didn't get credit on a few problems.
+What should you do?

+1. Breath.
+I know it feels like getting a 0, and you're not used to that!
+But, you still have the opportunity to get full credit, and you have feedback from the TA on how to do so.
+2. Carefully review your feedback from the TA on Gradescope.
+Think of the feedback as a checklist -- revise those items to a high standard, and you'll get credit.
+3. Revise your solutions.
+You only need to revise the problems for which you didn't get credit the first time.
+4. You can submit your revision at any time during the quarter, although I strongly suggest doing it quickly so that you don't get bogged down. **You should submit all revised problems on the same assignment at once.** For example, if you need to revise your solutions to Problems 3 and 5 on HW0, then you should do so and submit one document containing the revisions for both of these problems.

+We'll make an announcement with the detailed mechanics of where and how to submit your revisions after HW0 comes out.

+#### How Many Resubmissions? {.unnumbered}

+You can always expect to have **one** opportunity to resubmit on homework problems.

+In some cases, the TA *may* invite you to make a second resubmission if your first resubmission was *very close* but not quite there in some trivial way.
+For example,  maybe your calculation was correct except for a factor of 2 that you forgot to cancel in the very last line.

+Whether you get more resubmissions is *fully at the discretion of the TA* and *not subject to negotiation*.
+Requests for more resubmissions are unlikely to receive a response from the TA.

 ### Midterm Exam {.unnumbered}

 The midterm exam will likely take place during Week 6 or early in Week 7.
 The exam is currently expected to be a 50-minute in-person exam during a class period.
 You'll be permitted to bring any quantity of hand-written notes to the exam, but not any other resources.